Agoric/documentation/main/zoe/guide/README.md

 Smart contracts on Zoe have no access to the underlying digital assets, but they can ask Zoe for information on what was escrowed for each offer.
-That information is in the form of a `unit`, which is a labeled extent.
+That information is in the form of an `amount`, which is a labeled extent.
 For instance, in "3 bricks", "3" is the extent, and "bricks" is the label. ([See more about ERTP fundamentals here](../../ertp/guide/)).

-Because this is a swap, we want to literally swap the units for the first offer and the matching offer.
+Because this is a swap, we want to literally swap the amounts for the first offer and the matching offer.
 That is, the user who put in the first offer will get what the second user put in and vice versa. `swap` makes a call to `zoe.reallocate` in order to tell Zoe about this reallocation for the two offers.

 Zoe checks two invariants before changing its bookkeeping.
 First, Zoe checks that offer safety holds for these offers.
 In other words, does